William Tuke: Other work

 Outside his work at the Retreat, Tuke helped to found three Quaker schools: Ackworth School, Bootham School, and Trinity Lane Quaker Girls' School.
 The last was run by Tuke's second wife Esther until her death in 1794.
 The Tuke family continued to run it until 1812, by which time 500 students had passed through.

 As a patron of the Bible Society, Tuke attended its meetings and made generous donations.
 Tuke campaigned against the slave trade and supported the abolitionist William Wilberforce in the 1806 Yorkshire parliamentary election.

 Tuke was one of few voices in Britain opposing the East India Company for its inhumanity in other countries.
 He also supported the African Institution, which sought to create a viable, civilized refuge for freed slaves in Sierra Leone.

 Towards the end of his career, a resurgence of patient abuse at York Asylum prompted Tuke to take to the local press and demand urgent reform.
 Tuke provided evidence to the Select Committee on Madhouses in May 1815, which led to further inquiries and passage of the County Asylums Act in 1828.

 Final years and death

 Tuke remained involved with the Retreat until he became blind at the age of 82.
 He died on 6 December 1822 after a paralytic attack.

 Legacy

 Several of Tuke's family pursued similar philanthropic work.
 The York Retreat was founded by his son Henry (1755–1815), at whose request his own son Samuel wrote an 1813 account of it and popularized the principles of "moral treatment".
 Samuel's son James Hack Tuke also helped to manage the York Retreat, while his brother Daniel Hack Tuke co-wrote A Manual of Psychological Medicine (1858) and became a leading medical expert on insanity.
 His daughter Sarah Tuke Grubb founded a school in Ireland.

+Michel Foucault in his work Madness and Civilization discusses the advent of new types of detention by comparing and contrasting the accomplishments of William Tuke and Philippe Pinel in their respective countries.